 NEXT STEPS

 Step 1: The free consultation is a low-stakes engagement. to discuss your needs and whether we're a good fit.
-Book A Free 15-Minute Video Consultation
+Book A Free 15-Minute Video Consultation →

-Choosing a therapist is hard — especially if you've been hurt by one before.
-This video walks through what actually matters when you're looking, so you can make the decision with more clarity and less guesswork, watch: What To Look For When Searching For A Therapist →
+Choosing a therapist is hard — this video walks through what actually matters, so you can make the decision with more clarity and less guesswork.

 PROFESSIONAL CREDENTIALS